Guillamoure/library_loops/prework-reduce/README.md

 ---
 ## BONUS Deliverables

-* `recommended_books`: `recommended_books` takes in your library and number as arguments, and outputs an array of strings.
-The number of strings in the array should be equal to the number passed in as an argument.
+* `recommended_books`: `recommended_books` takes in your library and a number in as arguments, and outputs an array of strings.
+The number of strings in the array should be equal to the number argument.
 The strings are about books you are recommending from your entire library, organized by fewest page count to longest page count. e.g., If the number argument is 4, you should output the 4 shortest books.

 Example
 ```ruby